-- travelling to meet suppliers, customers and colleagues based in other offices
+- travel to meet suppliers, customers and colleagues based in other offices

-- providing technical guidance to colleagues and other teams
+- provide technical guidance to colleagues and other teams

-- finding creative solutions to the challenges of network design, mobile communications, data service requirements and internet and network signalling protocols
+- find creative solutions to the challenges of network design, mobile communications, data service requirements and internet and network signalling protocols

-- analysing and interpreting data to inform your work
+- analyse and interpret data to inform your work

-- working to tight timescales as part of a high-performing team
+- work to tight timescales as part of a high-performing team

-- rewriting or modifying processes to ensure all aspects of the service run smoothly and to schedule.
+- rewrite or modify processes to ensure all aspects of the service run smoothly and to schedule

-- participating in conference calls and meetings to discuss products, action plans and team performance
+- manage projects and attend regular meetings to discuss products, action plans and team performance

-- attending briefings on new networks and new products
+- attend briefings on new networks and new products

-- managing resources, including budgets, physical resources and staff
+- manage resources, including budgets, physical resources and staff

-- preparing high-quality written reports and presentations for management and customer review
+- prepare high-quality written reports and presentations for management and customer review

-- ensuring that projects are delivered on time, within budget and to agreed standards of quality.
+- ensure that projects are delivered on time, within budget and to agreed standards of quality.

 - Starting salaries for communications engineers at a graduate or trainee level range from £22,000 to £28,000.

-Benefits vary between employers and may include share-related benefits or profit-share schemes, discounted products and a company pension scheme.
+Benefits vary between employers and may include profit-share schemes, discounted products and a company pension scheme.

 Income figures are intended as a guide only.

-Working hours are typically 9am to 5pm.
-Extra hours are sometimes required, particularly in more senior positions.
-Flexible working is sometimes an option.
-Self-employment as a consultant is possible for those with experience and the necessary network of contacts.
+Self-employment as a consultant is possible once you've built up experience and the necessary network of contacts.
 Career breaks are possible, especially if you've been working for the same company for a few years.

 What to expect

-- The job may feel stressful, as individuals and companies will be so dependant on your communications.
+- The job may feel stressful, as individuals and companies will be so dependent on your communications.

 - Work is office based, with opportunities available in most major cities and towns across the UK.

-- Women are currently underrepresented in this area of work but there are initiatives such as Women's Engineering Society (WES) and WISE are in place to encourage more women into the industry.
+- Women are currently underrepresented in this area of work but initiatives such as Women's Engineering Society (WES) and WISE are in place to encourage more women into the industry.

 - A certain amount of travel within the UK is likely, for meetings or site visits, for example.